luv2code/myboard-jsclient/whatidid.md

 now that unit testing is working, I can start doing TDD on the StickyViewModel.

 changed stickyviewmodel so that it published it's Id on the topic so that the boardViewModel can update itself.

+introduced lodash because I kept finding myself wanting to use map and filter and the like.
+For instance, I mapped the sticky DTOs to sticky ViewModels in the board viewModel.